PROJECT

 It is estimated that in 2014, 66,300 people were living in slavery in Peru.
 Trafficking takes on many forms, often dependent on the region of Peru – in the jungle, there is forced labor in gold mining camps and in brothels targeting miners; in Lima, there is forced begging, sex work and drug trafficking; in the mountains, traffickers will use the outdated Padrino system to trick trusting parents into giving away their children.

-Our Mission and Purpose
+Our Mission

 To provide safe economic opportunities and reduce the number of adults and children becoming trafficking victims out of desperation for employment.
 To improve the likelihood that children stay in school.